 Ordinary sand—the same material used to form a bed for setting pavers—can also be used to fill the joints between pavers, so why use polymeric sand?
-In fact, a drawback of this product is that it can cause staining on your pavers (to remove the stains, some suggest scrubbing with vinegar).
-Nonetheless, the product is also superior to regular sand in a variety of ways:
+In fact, there are drawbacks to this product, such as the fact that it can stain your pavers.
+(To remove the stains, some suggest scrubbing with vinegar.)
+Nonetheless, the product is superior to regular sand in a variety of ways:

 - It improves durability.
-The binding agents in this product help lock the pavers together.
+The binding agents in this product help to lock the pavers together.
 This will give your installation more strength over the long haul.

-- Heavy rain will not wash the sand out of the joints between pavers if you use polymeric sand.
-By contrast, this is a common problem with ordinary sand.
-Polymeric sand reduces the amount of water that will wash between the pavers and down into the base materials, a quality that also keeps the base foundation under the surface sturdy and intact.
+- Heavy rain will not wash away the sand.
+The silica and other binding additives in polymeric sand reduce the amount of water that can wash between the pavers and down into the base materials.
+This keeps the base foundation under the surface sturdy and intact.

-- It deters weed plants.
+- It deters weeds.
 Weeds are amazingly resilient and can grow almost anywhere.
-Using this product will not guarantee that weeds will never grow in your new walkway or patio, but it will help considerably.
-Plain sand is a much more inviting than polymeric sand as a home for weeds.
+While using polymeric sand doesn't guarantee that weeds will never grow in your new walkway or patio, it does help considerably.
+Ordinary sand is much more inviting than polymeric sand as a home for weeds.

 - It is resistant to ants.
-Ants will have a much more difficult time getting into and making homes in the spaces between your pavers if you use polymeric sand.
+Ants will have a difficult time getting into and making homes in the spaces between your pavers if you use polymeric sand.

 - It comes in different colors.
 Polymeric sand comes in a variety of colors, usually in different shades of gray and beige.
-Choose the color that goes best with your pavers.
+So you can choose the color that goes best with your pavers.
 For example, a shade of gray looks good with flagstone pavers.